Request for Proposal

 The Nevada County Transportation Commission (NCTC) is a Regional Transportation Planning Agency (RTPA) created pursuant to Title 7.88, of the State of California Government Code, Section 67920.
 The mission of the NCTC is to plan, communicate, and coordinate with the citizens and decision makers of Grass Valley, Nevada City, Nevada County, the Town of Truckee, and with the California Department of Transportation (Caltrans) to identify transportation needs, propose solutions, and assist in implementing projects to create a balanced regional transportation system, while protecting the rural qualities and historic character of Nevada County.

-Proposals are to be received at the Nevada County Transportation Commission (NCTC) office no later than 4:00 p.m., Monday, August 7, 2023.
+Proposals are to be received at the Nevada County Transportation Commission (NCTC) office no later than 4:00 p.m., Friday, November 22, 2024.
 Late proposals will not be accepted.
+Please complete and submit Exhibits 10-H1 Cost Proposal, 10-O1, and 10-O2, per the RFP.
 See link below for a sample professional service agreement which the selected consultant will be required to execute.

 NCTC reserves the right to negotiate with bidders on all aspects of the proposed work or to reject all proposals and reissue the RFP or withdraw the RFP at any time, without prior notice.